 If the Merger Consideration consists solely of Cash Merger Consideration, a holder of AMI Common Stock or GOE Common Stock, as the case may be, will recognize gain or loss as a result of the Merger equal to the difference between the amount of the Cash Merger Consideration received and the holder's adjusted basis in the AMI Common Stock or GOE Common Stock surrendered in the Merger.
-Such gain will be capital gain if the AMI Common Stock or GOE Common Stock surrendered in the Merger are capital assets at the Effective Time, and will be long term capital gain if such AMI Common Stock or GOE Common Stock was held for more than one year.
-Moreover, if the Merger Consideration for the AMI Merger or the GOE Merger consists solely of Cash Merger Consideration, it is contemplated that the AMI Merger Agreement or the GOE Merger Agreement will be amended to provide for AMI or GOE, as the case may be, to survive the Merger such that no corporate-level gain or loss will be recognized as a result of the Merger.
+Such gain will be capital gain if the AMI Common Stock or GOE Common Stock or GOE Common Stock surrendered in the Merger are capital assets at the Effective Time, and will be long term capital gain if such AMI Common Stock or GOE Common Stock was held for more than one year.
+Moreover, if the Merger Consideration for the AMI Merger or the GOE Merger Agreement or the GOE Merger Agreement will be amended to provide for AMI or GOE, as the case may be, to survive the Merger such that no corporate-level gain or loss will be recognized as a result of the Merger.